Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M2014**: For a Given Resource, GET/PUT/PATCH *MUST* return the same "Resource" Model.

 - [ ] **M2015**: For PATCH operation, every property in the model for the request body *MUST* be optional and the property *MUST NOT* provide any default value.
-The absence of defualt values applies recursively to complex properties in the model definition.
+The absence of default values applies recursively to complex properties in the model definition.

 - [] *M2016*: The model definition for the body parameter and the response *MUST* be the same for a PUT operation.
 This ensures that the same entity will be reusable between GET and PUT.